Dark Waters (2019 film): Plot summary

 Bilott is unsatisfied, as he realizes the residents of Parkersburg will continue to suffer the effects of the PFOA and more will likely die from disease.
 He seeks an agreement for DuPont to pay for medical monitoring for all residents of Parkersburg in one large class-action lawsuit.
 However, DuPont sends a deceptive letter notifying residents of the presence of PFOA, thus starting the statute of limitations running, giving any further legal action only 12 months to begin.

 Since PFOA is unregulated, Robert's team argues that the corporation is liable, as the amount in contaminated waters was 6 times higher than the 1 part per billion deemed safe by DuPont's internal documents.
 In court, DuPont claims that the West Virginia Department of Environmental Protection has recently found that 150 parts per billion are safe (contradicting DuPont's scientific findings since the 1970s).

 The locals protest, and the story becomes national news.
 DuPont agrees to settle for benefits valued at over $300 million.
 It is agreed in mediation that the company will carry out medical monitoring only if it is proven that PFOA caused the ailments, and an independent science panel is set up.
 To gather data, Robert's team tells locals they can get their settlement money after they donate blood samples for testing.
 Nearly 70,000 people donate to the study.

 Seven years pass with no results from the science panel.
 Tennant dies, and Bilott suffers financially following several pay cuts, since the case is not providing revenue.
 His marriage and health are strained.

-Finally, the science panel contacts Bilott and tells him that they linked PFOA exposure to an increased incidence of two types of cancer and four other diseases in Parkersburg.
+Finally, the science panel contacts Bilott and tells him that they have linked PFOA exposure to an increased incidence of two types of cancer and four other diseases in Parkersburg.
 His celebration is short-lived, however, as DuPont decides to withdraw from the mediated agreement.
 Bilott defiantly decides to sue the company separately for each Parkersburg resident with an illness that would have been covered by the medical monitoring (which currently includes over 3,500 individuals), and juries award his first three clients multi-million dollar settlements.
 In response, DuPont settles the remaining cases for $671 million.